Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

 <img src="./imgs/design.drawio.svg">
 </p>

 We are using two separate servers for *redirector* and *evilginx2*, following the usual design for C2 infrastructure.
-This design prevents *Evilginx2* from being exposed directly on the Internet, and gives us the option to remplace the redirector in case the domain gets flagged without having to redeploy, reconfigure and retest the entire infrastructure.
+This design prevents *Evilginx2* from being exposed directly on the Internet, and gives us the option to replace the redirector in case the domain gets flagged without having to redeploy, reconfigure and retest the entire infrastructure.

 We'll see details on each segment later.